 ~ Son Harvey Carl Younkin ~

 Son Harvey Carl Younkin (1885-1957) was born on July 11, 1885.
-He married a cousin, Georgianna Moon, daughter of Andrew Jackson and Harriet V. (Younkin) Moon of the family of "Weasel Jake" Younkin.
-See their biography for details.
+He married a cousin, Georgianna Moon, daughter of Andrew Jackson "Andy" and Harriet V. (Younkin) Moon.
+See the Moon biography for details.

 ~ Daughter Delila Edna "Lila" (Younkin) Trimpey ~